-Jeremy will be teaching two UAA Eviction Trainings this Month Find one in your area an come with questions!
-Provo-Vision Real Estate 495 North University Ave (basement), Provo Wednesday, February 22, 2017 @ 7PM Murray-Utah Apartment Association 448 East Winchester Ste #460, Murray Thursday, February 23, 2017 @ 7PM Landlord Letter February 2016 Dear Attorney, I think my tenant my be conducting illegal drug activity in the property, specifically meth.
+Jeremy Should will be teaching two UAA Eviction Trainings!
+Find one in your area an come with questions!
+Provo-Vision Real Estate 495 North University Ave (Basement), Provo Wednesday, February 22, 2017 @ 7PM Murray-Utah Apartment Association 448 East Winchester Ste #460, Murray Thursday, February 23, 2017 @ 7PM

+Landlord Letter

+February 2016

+Dear Attorney,

+I think my tenant my be conducting illegal drug activity in the property, specifically meth.
 What should I do?

 First, you should take this allegation seriously.
 Consider conducting inspections according to your lease and contact the police if you see anything illegal.
 Depending on how strong your evidence is, you may want to think about serving an eviction notice (lease violations, criminal acts, nuisance, etc.).
 Meth can also damage the property, so you may want to consider a waste eviction notice as well.

 If meth use is suspected, you may want to schedule a meth test to make sure you know what is going on in the property.
 Provide your tenant with at least 24 hours written notice and get a trained professional in there to conduct a test.
 If the tests come back positive, you should proceed with the eviction.
 It may be beneficial to contact the health department for further assistance.

 Each case is different, so you should definitely contact an attorney to figure out the best way to go.

-(Continued from page 1) pen to them, but you can see why we recommend to our clients to play it safe when it comes to fair housing issues.
+(Continued from page 1)

+happen to them, but you can see why we recommend to our clients to play it safe when it comes to fair housing issues.

 A lot of clients ask where these complaints come from.
 The most common source is from existing tenants or those applying to become a tenant.
 If a tenant makes a complaint for fair housing, often times a "Mystery Shopper" will call or visit the landlord to ask questions.
-These mystery shoppers are used to investigate fair housing violations or corroborate the initial complaint.
+These mystery shoppers are used to corroborate the initial complaint and/or investigate additional fair housing violations.
 If they find a policy or practice that they feel is in violation of fair housing laws, a complaint can be filed against the landlord.
-Everyone, no matter the circumstance, should be treated equally and fairly.
+All those in a protected class should not be subjected to discrimination and should be treated equally and fairly.
 That applies to showing the property, talking with tenants, and even quick phone calls in response to an advertisement placed by a landlord.
-A common myth is that a tenant needs an attorney to make a fair housing complaint.
-HUD (U.S. Department of Housing and Urban Development) awards literally MILLIONS of dollars in federal funds each year for the primary purpose of confronting, investigating and pursuing fair housing issues and discriminatory housing practices.
+Also, a tenant does not need to pay for an attorney to make a fair housing complaint.
+The Department of Housing and Urban Development (HUD) awards literally MILLIONS of dollars in federal funds each year for the primary purpose of confronting, investigating and pursuing fair housing issues and discriminatory housing practices.
 In September 2016, HUD announced that just over \$38,000,000 was awarded nationwide with Utah receiving approximately \$282,000.
 These funds are often used to pursue claims made by tenants even if they don't hire their own attorney.

 When it comes to fair housing claims, what is better?
 (1) Winning a lawsuit, or (2) Avoiding a lawsuit altogether?
 Even if you win in court, you've still lost on some level for having to deal with the lawsuit.
 As landlords approach fair housing, instead of thinking about how to WIN a lawsuit, they should think about how to AVOID a lawsuit.

+Attorney Jeremy Shorts

+Landlord Letter

+February 2016

-Attorney Jeremy Shorts Landlord Letter February 2016 DO's and DON'Ts After Hiring an Attorney
+DO's and DON'Ts After Hiring an Attorney